manyducksco/dolla/docs/stores.md

   return $count;
 });

-// Stores can be provided by the app itself.
-Dolla.provide(CounterStore, 0);

 function CounterView(props, ctx) {
   // Store instances can also be provided at the view level to provide them to the current scope and those of child views.